-Remodeling to Achieve Passive-House Standards
+Remodeling to Achieve Passive House Standards

 Watch as architect Elizabeth DiSalvo walks us through how she and her team transformed this large but dark house into a spacious, quiet, and energy-efficient home.

-In this episode of FHB House Connecticut, architect Elizabeth DiSalvo provides an overview of the changes made to this home to take it from feeling low, dark, and unintentional to spacious and energy efficient, achieving Passive-House levels.
+In this episode of FHB House Connecticut, architect Elizabeth DiSalvo provides an overview of the changes made to this home to take it from feeling low, dark, and unintentional to spacious and energy efficient, achieving Passive House levels.

 The original house was an old house that was built in many phases, sort of cobbled together over the years and a much more traditional house—almost like a big cottage.
 It was very dark.
-All the rooms felt small and the kitchen was off in this dark corner.
+All the rooms felt small and the kitchen was off in a dark corner.
 The ceilings felt low, the house didn’t have much insulation, and it had a stone foundation.
 It had a finished attic, but it had the old low ceilings with very little walking space and thin roofs.
 So we had plenty to work with.